Dr. habil. Zoltán Somhegyi is a Hungarian art historian, holding a Ph.D. in aesthetics and a Habilitation (venia legendi) in Philosophy.

-Apart from being an art historian of classical arts, his other fields of interest are contemporary fine arts, art market trends and art communication.
-He writes critiques, curates exhibitions, participates in international art projects and works as an art consultant.
+Since finishing university in 2006 he has been active as an art historian, art critic and writer.
+As a researcher he is specialised in 18th-19th century art and theory, having written his PhD-dissertation about German Romantic landscape painting.
+His other fields of interest are contemporary fine arts and art criticism.
+He writes critiques, curates exhibitions and participates in international art projects.
 Since its foundation in 2010 he has been working for Art Market Budapest – International contemporary art fair.

 He has university level teaching experience, previously worked at the Department of Sociology and Communication of the Budapest University of Technology and Economics, Hungary followed by the Communication Institute of the Faculty of Pedagogy of SZIE University in Szarvas, Hungary, then he was assistant professor at the University of Szeged, Hungary and later at Izmir University, Turkey.
 After having spent six years at the College of Fine Arts and Design of the University of Sharjah, United Arab Emirates – of which the last year serving as Chair of the Department of Fine Arts – currently he is Associate Professor of Art History at the Károli Gáspár University of the Reformed Church in Hungary.

 He is Senior Researcher in the project: "Perspectives in Environmental Aesthetics" (2022-2025), supported by the National Research, Development and Innovation Office (OTKA), Project Nr.
 143294.